 How much does foreclosure actually cost a private lender?

-Judicial foreclosure costs $50,000–$80,000 in direct expenses including attorney fees, court costs, property preservation, and carrying costs.
-Non-judicial states run under $30,000 but still exceed the cost of most workout paths.
-The 762-day national average timeline (ATTOM Q4 2024) adds two-plus years of non-performing servicing costs at $1,573 per loan per year (MBA 2024).
+Judicial foreclosure carries substantial direct costs — attorney fees, court filing costs, property preservation, and years of carrying a non-performing asset — that routinely reach five figures.
+Non-judicial states cost less but still exceed most workout alternatives.
+The 762-day national average timeline (ATTOM Q4 2024) adds years of elevated non-performing servicing costs on top of legal expenses, compounding the total capital destruction.

 What is the fastest way to resolve a defaulted private mortgage loan?

 A deed-in-lieu of foreclosure resolves in 30–60 days when the borrower cooperates.
-Short sales typically close in 60–120 days.
-Both paths require borrower engagement, which is why early communication is critical.
-Judicial foreclosure averages 762 days nationally — and exceeds 1,000 days in some states.
+Short sales close in 60–120 days.
+Both paths require active borrower engagement, which is why early communication is critical.
+Judicial foreclosure averages 762 days nationally and exceeds 1,000 days in some states.

 Does a loan modification reduce what the lender gets paid?